grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Set your storage option

-Before you run the Helm chart, you need to configure where trace data will be stored.
+Before you run the Helm chart, you need to configure where to store trace data.

 The `storage` block defined in the `values.yaml` file is used to configure the storage that Tempo uses for trace storage.

 The procedure below configures MinIO as the local storage option managed by the Helm chart.
 However, you can use a other storage provides.
 Refer to the Optional storage section below.

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}

-The MinIO installation that is included with this Helm chart is for demonstration purposes only, and is configured for a maximum storage size of 5GiB.
-This MinIO installation is not suitable for production environments and should only be used for example purposes.
-Performant, Enterprise-grade object storage should always be used in production
+The MinIO installation included with this Helm chart is for demonstration purposes only, and is configured for a maximum storage size of 5GiB.
+This MinIO installation isn't suitable for production environments and should only be used for example purposes.
+Performant, Enterprise-grade object storage should always be used in production.

-{{% /admonition %}}
+{{< /admonition >}}

 The Helm chart values provided include the basic MinIO set up values.
 If you need to customize them, the steps below walk you through which sections to update.
-If you do not need to change the values, you can skip this section.
+If you don't need to change the values, you can skip this section.

 1. Optional: Update the configuration options in `custom.yaml` for your configuration.